min-hieu/min-tsdfRayMarching/README.txt

-#min-VolRenderer
+#min-tsdfRayMarching

-minimal volume renderer written by Charlie.
+minimal tsdf ray-marching renderer written by Charlie.

 This codebase focuses on:
 - WebGL2 APIs